hackers-terabit/usbnonce/README.md

  is sent and a new 'sync' is attempted.

- The goal is simply to notify any listeners that a removable drive with the unique and random nonce bytes has been synchronized,removed/active and when a new drive is inserted to tell the same listeners if a valid nonce was found.
+ The goal is simply to notify any listeners that a removable drive with the unique and random nonce(use once) bytes has been synchronized,removed/active and when a new drive is inserted to tell the same listeners if a valid nonce was found.

  I wanted to do things like lock screens(on a VM host and all it's guests),